ToothlessRider/MST_Notes/CC_notes_MST.md

 	* Keeps each virtual server completely independent of the other virtual servers
 * Para Virt :
 	* Unlike full virt, guests systems are aware of each other.
-	* The hypervisor herer doesn't need as much processing power to manage the guest OS's
+	* The hypervisor here doesn't need as much processing power to manage the guest OS's
 * OS-level virt
 	* Doesn't use a hypervisor at all, the virtualization capability is part of the Host OS.
 	* All the Guest OS's must be the same